 Oak Barton Farm

-Oak Barton Farm is a regenerative smallholding that follows organic and biodynamic principles.
-We are a Community Interest Company (CIC).
+Oak Barton Farm is a regenerative smallholding guided by organic and biodynamic principles.
+We are a Community Interest Company (CIC), rooted in care for the land, our community and the wider environment.

-Our goals are to provide healthy, nutritious food, wild and local herbal medicine as well as health and well-being opportunities to our local community.
+Our aim is to provide healthy, nutritious food, wild and locally grown herbal medicine, and opportunities for health and wellbeing for our local community.

-We grow vegetables, medicinal herbs and fruit in a sustainable regenerative farming ecosystem.
+We grow vegetables, medicinal herbs and fruit within a diverse, regenerative farming ecosystem that supports both people and nature.

 Our Produce